Sohu: History

 Sohu was founded as Internet Technologies China (ITC) in 1996 by Charles Zhang after he completed his PhD from the Massachusetts Institute of Technology and received venture capital funding from colleagues he met there.
 The following year, Zhang changed the name of ITC to Sohoo in homage to Yahoo! after meeting its cofounder, Jerry Yang; the name was soon after changed to Sohu to differentiate it from the American company.

-Sohu has been listed on NASDAQ since 2000 through a variable interest entity (VIE) based in Delaware.
+In 2000, Sohu (NASDAQ: SOHU) was officially listed on NASDAQ, through a variable interest entity (VIE).
+Later that same year, in September, announced Sohu the acquisition of ChinaRen, one of China's largest youth community websites.
+In October, Sohu was ranked by Forbes among the "300 Best Small Companies in the World."

-Sohu's Sogou.com search engine was in talks to be sold in July 2013 to Qihoo for around $1.4 billion.
-On September 17, 2013, it was announced that Tencent has invested $448 million for a minority share in Chinese search engine Sogou.com, the subsidiary of Sohu, Inc.
+Sohu's search engine Sogou entered talks in July 2013 to be sold to Qihoo for around $1.4 billion, although the deal did not go through.
+In September 2013, it was announced that Tencent invested $448 million for a minority share in Chinese search engine Sogou.
+Around the same period, Tencent discontinued its Soso search engine and its search-related assets were integrated into Sogou.
+In 2021, Tencent completed its acquisition of Sogou, taking it private.

 Sohu was ranked as the world's third- and twelfth-fastest growing company by Fortune in 2009 and 2010, respectively.